Alfred Haywood (merchant): Life and career

 The ice business reopened, as Haywood, Gage and Company, after the war.
 By 1868, it controlled the ice monopoly in Savannah.
 Haywood remained in the ice business until 1883, when he sold the company's majority to Gage.
 He retired from the company in 1889.

 Haywood was elected to the Savannah city council as an alderman in 1869.
 He served three terms, the final two of which were as chairman.
 In November 1871, he became acting mayor of Savannah for a period.
 He was also influential in the completion of Savannah's sewage system, and was present at the laying of the foundation stone of the city's City Market in 1876.
 Serving as a representative of the Zerubbabel Lodge #15 F. and A. M. for over thirty years, he was also involved in the laying of the foundation stone at the Bethesda Boy's Home (1870).

 As president of the Coast Line Railroad, he officiated at the opening of the Broughton Street line in September 1874.
 In January 1873, he had written to William Morrill Wadley regarding a proposed bridge over the Savannah–Ogeechee Canal.

 In November 1878, he legally adopted his granddaughter, Mary Elizabeth Doherty, after the death of her father, John, who had been a widower for twenty years.
 Alfred changed her family name Haywood.

 A third marriage occurred in 1879, to Harriet Elizabeth Guerard, of Charleston, South Carolina.

 Haywood was a longtime member of Savannah's Christ Church in Johnson Square, serving as a vestryman and warden.

 He constructed two properties in Savannah: 124 East McDonough Street, which overlooks the western side of Colonial Park Cemetery, and in the adjacent block to the north, 217–219 Abercorn Street.

 Death

-Haywood died, of paralysis, in Savannah on 8 December 1893 at the age of 76.
+Haywood died, of paralysis, in Savannah in 1893, aged 76.
 He is interred in the city's Laurel Grove Cemetery alongside each of his wives.
 Harriet survived him by 25 years.
 His brother, Ebenezer, is also buried in Laurel Grove.
 He predeceased Alfred by seventeen years.

 Of Haywood, it was said, "In death, as in life, the merits of Alfred Haywood rest upon a self-reliant, honorable, and unblemished career."